 - And you’re now facing costs from the accident and your injuries

-If you’re not sure, call a Georgia slip and fall lawyer today.
+If you’re not sure, call an Atlanta slip and fall lawyer today.
 They can look at the details and determine whether you have a case.

-Top Causes of Georgia Slip and Fall Accidents
+Top Causes of Slip and Fall Accidents in Atlanta

-Slip and fall accidents can happen anywhere, but some common situations involve:
+Slip and fall accidents can happen anywhere, but some common situations our slip and fall attorneys in Atlanta represent involve:

 - Building code violations